wldyd920/Epsilon-Dropout/README.md

 - Nomalization for dataset before train: 0.5 > reasonable values
 - Record not only plots but also loss and accuracies. (exp_num = -1 to not record)

-Will be uploaded tomorrow after the training is over.

 2023/04/14
 Weight_Dropout(more dataset) 4.ipynb
 Main updates:
 - Added 2 more datasets to compare.
 (Fashion_MNIST, CIFAR-100)

 2023/04/18
 SMD1.ipynb
-Implementation of Shape-Memory Dropout experiment has been done on FMNIST
+Implementation of Shape-Memory Dropout
+experiment has been done on FMNIST

 Thank you.

 # TODO
 1. How to Drop Weights with knowledge?
  : By saving the masks of Dropout
 2. More Datasets?